 I feel obliged to repeat that, if you choose to pick stocks, the data and the odds are against you.
 Feeling good about your chances?
 As a reality check, see the work of University of California finance professors Brad Barber and Terrance Odean, who for years have studied the results of individual investors.

-Adam M. Grossman’s previous blogs include Three Ps, Free Lunch and Face Plant.
+Adam M. Grossman’s previous articles include Three Ps, Free Lunch and Face Plant.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.